 This section aims to identify recommended best practices to facilitate switching in the context of fixed telephony, mobile telephony, Internet/BB and for switching bundles, including some or all of these services.
 As already mentioned, the recommended best practices are predominantly focused on the ability of consumers to switch, and have been developed in light of responses to the questionnaire and, in particular, the shared experiences of NRAs regarding the applied regulatory tools each one has developed to facilitate switching in their countries.
-In developing the best practice principles, the various related academic works, reports and surveys already mentioned were taken into account, as were the suggestions from stakeholders.

 When implementing best practices, it is also important to note that trade-offs may emerge in relation to the extent to which any of these can be pursued given the fact that there may be tensions between some of the recommended best practices.
-For instance, there may be a trade-off between making switching easier for consumers (which typically means there is a lower level of customer validation) and protecting consumers from mis-selling and slamming activity (which typically leads to a higher level of customer validation in the switching process).
+For instance, there will often be a trade-off between making switching easier for consumers (which typically means there is a lower level of customer validation) and protecting consumers from mis-selling and slamming activity (which typically leads to a higher level of customer validation in the switching process).
 Another trade-off may exist between making switching easier for consumers and ensuring consumers are fully informed of the full implications of the switching process (typically resulting in increased contact points for the consumer, potentially introducing additional friction to the switching process).

-Accordingly, examples of potential trade-offs in relation to the switching process may include:
+Accordingly, examples of likely trade-offs in relation to the switching process may include: